top of page

 Under the Posted Workers Directive (PWD), the recipient—meaning the company or entity in the receiving (host) state that benefits from the posted worker’s services—has several legal obligations to ensure compliance.
 These conditions are designed to protect workers and uphold fair competition across the EU.

-Within the EU/EEA/Switzerland region, a clear regulatory framework exists to ensure employees maintain social security coverage in only one country during temporary assignments.
+For temporary assignments within the EU region, a clear regulatory framework exists to ensure employees are subject to social security in only one country.

 An employee's presence abroad can have both corporate and personal income tax implications.
 The financial impact of (unforeseen) tax liabilities, additional costs and non-compliance damages on the company's profitability can be substantial.
 Add reputational and financial damage as a result of blacklisting to the equation, and the outcome is even more worrying.